 - CATHOLICISM: The New Evangelization (Word on Fire, 2013)

-If you’d like to get in touch—and I’d love to hear from you!—head over to the contact page.
+If you’d like to get in touch, head over to the contact page.

 “Brandon Vogt is at the cutting edge of using the Internet and social media as a tool for evangelization.
 His blog is one that I subscribe to as a useful place to find good information on how to use these new tools in order to spread the Good News.”